dukelw/pv-barbershop/README.md

 - **NodeJS** (v14.x or higher)
 - **MongoDB**: Local or remote database setup.

+## Environment Variables

+Before running the server, you'll need to configure the environment variables.
+Create a `.env` file in the `server` directory with the following contents:

+- **CLOUDINARY_NAME**: Your Cloudinary account name (for image uploads).
+- **CLOUDINARY_KEY**: Your Cloudinary API key.
+- **CLOUDINARY_KEY_SECRET**: Your Cloudinary API secret.
+- **PORT**: The port number for the backend server (default is 5000).
+- **MONGODB_URL**: The URL for connecting to your MongoDB database.
+Make sure to replace this with the appropriate URL if you're using a remote MongoDB service.

+Ensure that you have these values properly set before starting the backend server.

 ### Steps to run locally

 1. Clone this repository: